harness/developer-hub/release-notes/continuous-delivery.md

 #### Early Access

 - Harness has introduced a **Mark as Failure** button on the Pipeline Execution Details page to send a Failure interrupt to all currently executing stages of the pipeline, triggering their Failure Strategies.
 This functionality is behind the `FF CDS_MARK_PIPELINE_AS_FAILURE`.
-Contact [Harness Support](mailto:support@harness.io) to enable this feature. <!--add doc link--> (CDS-72037)
+Contact [Harness Support](mailto:support@harness.io) to enable this feature.
+(CDS-72037)

 #### Fixed issues